AshishKapoor/ecommerce-blog-api/README.md

 # Simple e-commerce API including blog services.
+The project is an idea that I came up with after my own extensive research on businesses that really work well in the current times.

 ## What is E-Commerce Blog API?
 This project is supposed to be an API only for the e-commerce blog API.